boozallen/MOTIF/README.md

 # MOTIF Dataset

 The Malware Open-source Threat Intelligence Family (MOTIF) dataset contains 3,095 disarmed PE malware samples from 454 families, labeled with ground truth confidence.
-Labels were obtained by surveying thousands of open-source threat reports published by 14 major cybersecurity organizations between Jan.
+Family labels were obtained by surveying thousands of open-source threat reports published by 14 major cybersecurity organizations between Jan.
 1st, 2016 Jan.
 1st, 2021.
 The dataset also provides a comprehensive alias mapping for each family and EMBER raw features for each file.
-All files in the dataset have been uploaded to VirusTotal.

 Further information about the MOTIF dataset is provided in our paper: TODO ARXIV LINK